Lemoncode/webpack-by-sample/01 Styles/04 Handling Images/README.md

 # 04 Handling Images

-In this demo we are going to include images in our project in two flavours: via javascript and via HTML.
-On the javascript side we will see is something straightforward (using the same plugins we used for fonts), for the HTML we will use a new loader html-loader
+In this demo we are going to include images in our project in two flavours: via JavaScript and via HTML.
+On the JavaScript side we will see is something straightforward (using the same plugins we used for fonts), for the HTML we will use a new loader html-loader

 We will start from sample _01 Styles/03 SASS_.

 Summary steps:
  - Add two images to our project.
- - Add the code to load the first image via javascript.
+ - Add first image from HTML.
+ - Add second image from JavaScript.
  - Configure the loader.
- - Add the second image to the HTML file.
- - Install html-loader.
- - Configure the html loader in the webpack.config.js

 # Steps to build it